 We provide the most advanced lightning protection systems according to the codes of Underwriters Laboratories, Inc. 96A, Lightning Protection Institute 175, and National Fire Protection Association 780.

-A system of lightning protection consists of several integral components: the lightning rods, conductor cable and ground rods.
-Our specialty is major construction projects.
-We provide design, testing, CAD submittals, UL Master Label Inspections, surge protection surveys and highly trained and certified IBEW labor.
+A commercial lightning protection system consists of several integral components: the lightning rods, conductor cable, lightning arrestors, and ground rods.
+When building lightning proection systems, our specialty is major construction projects.
+Along with lightning protection systems, we also provide design, testing, CAD submittals, UL Master Label Inspections, surge protection surveys, and highly trained and certified IBEW labor.
 Safety is paramount.